Extreme nesting in the conformal loop ensemble: Nesting dimension

 Since the set of binary sequences is equinumerous with $\R$, this concludes the proof that $\Phi_{\lp_{\max}}(\Gamma)$ is equinumerous with $\R$.
-The proof that $\Phi_{\lp_{\max}}(\Gamma)$ is dense now follows using the argument for density in Theorem~\ref{thm::main}. \end{proof}
+The proof that $\Phi_{\lp_{\max}}(\Gamma)$ is dense now follows using the argument for density in Theorem~\ref{thmpmain}. \end{pf}